Friendly Fire (2024 film): Plot

 The film started with a Esports live stream where Adrian joined in the team of DEFCOM.

-A breadwinner named Hazel living with her mom and had a brother named Aero who taught her to play Project Xandata and was in jailed but scheduled to be free on July 30, 2024.
+A breadwinner named Hazel living with her mom and had a brother named Aero who taught her to play Project Xandata and is in jail but scheduled to be free on July 30, 2024.
 She was working in a computer shop called Clicktopia.
 One evening together with the kids who's playing in the shop, Hazel was able to defeat two members of Team Isla using her old computer mouse.
 At that time Sonya (manager of Team Isla) who handle Von and Ryan in Team Isla is looking for another member to fill the slot that Adrian left for them to be able to join in Grand Prix.
 In a training match sonya and some investor watching the 3 vs 2 match of Team Isla where Von and Ryan was defeated by player named Kaya (Hazel).
 Sonya meet Hazel in Clicktopia and she tries to recruit her to join Team Isla.

 Hazel joined Team Isla and do training session with their coach Kuyan Ong, team captain Von and Ryan.
 Since she had been playing alone all this while, Hazel had to learn to become a team player, and that was not an easy transition.
 Hazel had trouble working with the new mouse given to her, and she had to switch to her old computer mouse that she called it 'Mickey Mouse' to be able to function well.
 In the practice game Hazel was shocked and froze up on learning her brother had joined the game from the computer shop, it was his way of intimidating her.
 Aero was possessive, and just like his mother, he was not in favor of Hazel continuing her life as a professional gamer.
 Aero got into trouble after pursuing online gaming and was not keen on Hazel following his footsteps.
 On meeting Hazel, he was convinced about her gaming abilities and let go of his resentment since she was far more talented than he ever was.

 Team Isla faced the foul-mouthed team Mutiny in the qualifiers the Team Isla is having a hard time facing Mutiny specially Hazel because she was distracted by the enemy and pressured at the same time but her brother Aero came to watch the match and support Hazel in a nonchalant way.
 Hazel smiled and her confidence is back defeating all the enemy and win the match.
 Before flying to Hong Kong Sonya told hazel to make up to her family before leaving for the Project Xandata Grand Prix.
 Hazel came home and apologized to her mother and brother for walking out on them.
 To her surprise, her mother and brother offered their support to her as she was headed to Hong Kong with Team Isla, representing the Philippines for the gaming tournament.